 - Scheduling and providing individual and/or group consultations with students in addressing global and local concerns of a writing assignment.

-- Serving as writing tutor during open hours at SCAA.
+- Serving as writing tutor during SCAA tutoring/service hours.

 - Meeting with the instructor regularly and attending the class throughout the semester.

-- Fully participating in regular meetings and training with SCAA Coordinator of the Writing Tutor Programs and fellow WAs, including online components such as Discussion Board posts every week.
+- Fully participating in regular meetings and training with SCAA Coordinator of the Writing Tutor Programs and fellow WAs

 - Being a student thought-partner for the professor when it comes to designing writing assignments or responding to students' needs.
 A great resource to start the conversation is Muriel Harris' "Assignments from Hell".